johanputzolu-cmd/Onerom/sdrr-pcb/verified/fire-24-usb-b/README.md

 23xx Fire (RP2350 24 pin) USB One ROM PCB.

-**Unverified** - A number of boards have been received and appear basically functional for ROM serving and USB.
-However, only limited testing has been done so far.
+**Verified** - Individual ROMs, multi-ROM sets and dynamically banked ROMs have all been tested.
+Testing has primarily taken place using the C64.
 You should always check the gerbers, component lists and component orientations with your supplier before ordering.

 ## Contents